MatthiasNickles/diff-SAT/README.md

 See examples further below.

 For deductive probabilistic inference, the set of measured atoms and the set of parameter atoms are _identical_.
 This is the most efficient situation.
-If the two sets aren't identical (as in some forms of abductive or inductive reasoning), delSAT currently uses a finite difference method to approximate the partial derivatives wrt. to the parameter atoms (this might change in future versions).
+If the two sets aren't identical (as in some forms of abductive or inductive reasoning), diff-SAT currently uses a finite difference method to approximate the partial derivatives wrt. to the parameter atoms (this might change in future versions).
 Of course, if there are parameter atoms which aren't measured atoms (i.e., don't appear in the cost function term), the cost function result still needs to depend indirectly from the parameter atoms, as